 Africa is the Birthplace of Coffee: Coffee Born and Grown in Africa.
-People worldwide greet a new day with a hot cup of steaming coffee.
+People worldwide greet a new day with a hot cup of steaming Coffee.
 It is that second sunrise for most.
-There is nothing like a flavorful cup of morning joe.
-The aroma itself gets us going
+There is nothing like a flavorful cup of morning joe; the aroma gets us going.

-Many think that Coffee comes from South America, some far-away island-like Sumatra, Java, or other Asian countries, not knowing that the Birthplace of Coffee is Africa.
-Coffee was Born Grown in Africa.
-The indigenous Robusta variety is found in Uganda, and the indigenous Arabica variety is found in Ethiopia.
+Many think that Coffee comes from South America, some faraway islands like Sumatra, Java, or other Asian countries, not knowing that the Birthplace of Coffee is Africa.
+Coffee was Born and Grown in Africa.
+The indigenous Robusta variety is found in Uganda, and the indigenous Arabica variety is in Ethiopia.

 Coffee is indigenous to Africa.
-Africans discovered it in the wild of Africa.
-Coffee was taken to other countries in faraway places such as Yemen, Central, and South America, and Asia.
+Africans discovered it in the wild of Africa, and Coffee was taken to other countries in faraway places such as Yemen, Central and South America, and Asia.
 Africa is the Birthplace of Coffee as we know it today.
-The best Coffee, both Arabica and Robusta still come from Africa.
+The best Coffee, both Arabica and Robusta, still comes from Africa.
 Countries such as Ethiopia, Uganda, Rwanda. and elsewhere in Africa.

-There are various legends and stories, and a common one is the one of the Ethiopian Shepherd Kaldi who lived in the 9th Century, and here is one version of his story as to how he discovered the Virtues of Coffee.
+There are various legends and stories, and a common one is the one of the Ethiopian Shepherd Kaldi, who lived in the 9th Century; here is one version of his story about how he discovered the Virtues of Coffee.

 Kaldi was a young Ethiopian shepherd.
 One day Kaldi’s goats ate red berries off the coffee plant, and he noticed that they started jumping around and were full of energy.

-chewed the Fruit and found that the taste was quite bitter, but Kaldi felt alert and energetic after a while.
+chewed the Fruit and found the taste bitter, but Kaldi felt alert and energetic after a while.

 He picked some of the coffee leaves and the Fruit and took them home to his wife, who also chewed them, and she felt the exact effects that Kaldi had felt.
 They were overjoyed and thought that they had discovered a Gift from God.